 - Respiratory infections like the common cold

-- Allergies such as hay fever, cigarette smoke, dry air and pollutants
+- Hay fever or exposure to allergens such as cigarette smoke, dry air and pollutants

 - Obstructions in the nasal or sinus cavities including nasal polyps, deviated septum, or nasal bone spur

 - Non-allergic rhinitis (allergy-like symptoms that don’t have a known cause)

 - Changes in air pressure (for example, from swimming or climbing high altitudes)